Michael Bisping: Post-UFC championship and retirement

 Three weeks after losing the Middleweight title, on 25 November 2017 at UFC Fight Night: Bisping vs. Gastelum, Bisping faced Kelvin Gastelum as a replacement for Anderson Silva, who had been suspended by USADA due to failing a drug test.
 He lost the fight via knockout in the first round.

 On 28 May 2018, Bisping officially announced his retirement from MMA competition.
 In late December 2018, Bisping appeared on The Joe Rogan Experience, elaborating on his retirement from MMA, which he said was due to eye injury suffered in the fight with Kelvin Gastelum.

 I started having issues with my good eye as well after the Gastelum fight.
 I was like, this isn't worth it.
 The reason I retired was the Gastelum fight.

 On 16 March 2019, it was announced at UFC Fight Night: Till vs. Masvidal that Bisping would be inducted in the UFC Hall of Fame under the modern era wing.

 On 1 November 2019, he released his book Quitters Never Win: My Life in UFC.

+Bisping and former UFC Heavyweight and UFC Light Heavyweight champion Daniel Cormier are scheduled to serve as coaches for The Ultimate Fighter: Season 34 which will air in June 2026.